 These religions have splintered into thousands of separate sects.
 Each sect believes they alone are “right.”
 And, because everyone else is wrong, this provides the basis to act, to protect their doctrine.
 If you are a follower of one of the Abrahamic traditions (3), the following list of tactics should be illuminating.

 Avoiding Group Hypnosis

 If you find yourself subject to any of the following characteristics, you expose yourself to these tactics.
 The only way to avoid them is the recognize how this manipulation manifests.
 Remove yourself from the exposure.

 The easiest way is to avoid this kind of manipulation is to avoid the source.
 The primary sources are the Abrahamic religions.
 We see this manifest in the violent behaviors of extremists.

 Membership in the group makes you unique, a “chosen one.”
 Membership in the group centers on belief in an imaginary friend.
 And this membership empowers the group to protect the solidarity of the group’s dogma.
 Their leaders use this to justify the use of violence to defend these beliefs.
 Everyone outside the group becomes enemies of the group by default.
 It provides plenty of adversaries on which to project hatred.
 Many religions and political movements capitalize on this feature.

 Illusions of Invulnerability

 Now because you are “chosen,” you must also be invincible.
 So it inspires members of the group to be overly optimistic.
 Members engage in risk-taking outside their norms.
 They are willing to participate in violent acts on behalf of the group in their imaginary friend’s name.
 Membership resolves people from individual responsibility for their actions while encouraging participation.
 A charismatic leader will use this element repeatedly.

 Unquestionable Beliefs or Creeds

 They require members to avoid and ignore any inconsistencies in the group’s dogma.
-Likewise, they are taught to ignore the consequences of individual and group actions.
+Likewise, they learn to ignore the consequences of individual and group actions.
 The mandate follows the beliefs and leadership actions without questioning the logical or moral implications.
 Hence, members are often required to recite dogma, doctrines, or creeds regularly to confirm their assimilation.

 Rationalizing Fiction and Bias